 The original founder’s name was Marcus and Mackevision is derived from that – his nickname was Macke.
 When new owner came on the company name already had such recognition in the market that he kept it.

-Why has Cluster Studio been so successful?
+Why has Mackevision been so successful?

 What are the three most important things in your office?

-Which in-house tool are you most proud of?
+What in-house/custom developed tool are you most proud of?

 What inspires you?